Cineplex Odeon Films: History

-The Cineplex Odeon Films library is currently owned by Echo Bridge Entertainment (who acquired Alliance Atlantis' international distribution unit in 2008) and AMC Theatres.
-As a side note, in 2013, Alliance Films, the company that succeeded Alliance Atlantis Communications, was folded into Entertainment One.
+The Cineplex Odeon Films library is currently copyrighted to Lionsgate Studios Corp (through Entertainment One) and AMC Theatres, with SP Media Group owning distribution rights outside Canada.

 Film history

-Notable films from Cineplex Odeon's early days include The Glass Menagerie, The Last Temptation of Christ, Prancer, The Grifters, Mr. and Mrs. Bridge, Madame Sousatzka, Jacknife, the Prince concert film Sign o' the Times, The Decline of the American Empire, Oliver Stone's Talk Radio, and The Care Bears Adventure in Wonderland.
+Notable films from Cineplex Odeon's early days include The Glass Menagerie, The Last Temptation of Christ, Prancer, The Grifters, Mr. & Mrs. Bridge, Madame Sousatzka, Jacknife, the Prince concert film Sign o' the Times, The Decline of the American Empire, Oliver Stone's Talk Radio, and The Care Bears Adventure in Wonderland.

 A home video division was also started in 1986, previously known as Pan-Canadian Video Presentations in the early 80s.
 The company also had a home video deal with Universal with most titles released through their MCA Video banner in the US and Canada.
 The home video division lasted until 1998, when it was absorbed into Alliance Atlantis along with its film distribution counterpart.
 The company received a deal with Virgin Vision in 1987 for the Canadian distribution of the output.